- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Tropes associated with Flora:

 - Do Not Taunt Cthulhu: After getting Jesus-kun with a surprise Divine Blade smack to the face, Flora gloats about it in front of him despite being terribly underleveled.
-It doesn't end well for her.
+It doesn't end well for her, as he effortlessly puts her to very low health, then concedes the fight.

 - Flower Motifs: Everything related to her in-game.
 Her sword is named Black Lotus and her armguard Sakura Premium.